jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (2) The chief executive may, by notice in the Gazette, specify certifications of building methods or products provided by persons outside New Zealand that are to be treated as product certifications for the purposes of this subpart.
 (3) Subsection (2) applies only if the chief executive is satisfied that the building methods and products concerned meet the prescribed criteria and standards for certification.

+**Audit fees**

+### 262A Fees for audits
+A product certification accreditation body may charge an accredited product certification body the prescribed fee (if any) for an audit conducted under section 262(1)(a) by the product certification accreditation body on the accredited product certification body.

 **Accreditation of product certification bodies**

 ### 263 Accreditation
-The product certification accreditation body may, on the application of a person or body made in accordance with section 265, accredit that person or body to perform the functions of a product certification body under this subpart.
+The product certification accreditation body may, on the application of a person or body made in accordance with section 265, and on payment by the person or body of the prescribed fee (if any), accredit that person or body to perform the functions of a product certification body under this subpart.

 ### 264 Criteria for accreditation
 Before granting accreditation, the product certification accreditation body must be satisfied that the applicant—